brixt0n/mohaa.brixton.org/docs/Tools/hud.md

 `hud.team2.tag` are used, but any errors can be corrected manually with these hotkeys.

+## Radar
+Player positions are plotted based on their `xyz` co-ordinates on the map, and scaled down to the radar size and offset by the radar position.
+The result was tuned with trial-and-error adjustments to get player positions just right.

+Strangely, the radar image itself is taken from the port of MOHAA maps to CS:GO!

+### Supported Maps
+Currently, the following maps have a radar:

+- `obj/obj_team1` (Hunt)
+- `obj/obj_team2` (V2)
+- `obj/obj_team4` (Bridge)
+- `obj/vsuk-abbeybeta` (VSUK Abbey)

+### Unsupported Maps
+Unsupported maps appear with a large question-mark instead of a radar, and player positions are not plotted.

+### Plotting Logic
+Players are plotted as follows:

+- Team colours (red/blue) are used to signify Axis/Allies.
+- A green square is placed around the player you are currently spectating (if any).
+- Players who are deemed to be significantly below the "ground" level based on their co-ordinates appear as a ↓ "down arrow"
+- Players who are deemed to be significantly above the "ground" level based on their co-ordinates appear as a ↑ "up arrow".

 ## Custom Scoreboard
 You can show the custom scoreboard by holding TAB as normal.
 KDR stands for Kill/Death Ratio.
 When the custom scoreboard is being displayed, the